 If you don’t have space in your budget for a monthly membership, Darktable control offers RAW processing for free without sacrificing too much of what you love about the paid programs.
-It provides a robust alternative with a few quick edits and the ability to control and customize features you use over and over.
+It provides a robust alternative with a few quick edits and the ability to control and customize tools you use over and over.

-Darktable vs Lightroom – How’s The Interface?
+Darktable vs Lightroom: How’s The Interface?

 Lightroom Classic CC 2019

-Lightroom’s interface features seven tabs that help organize the work you do.
+Lightroom includes seven tabs that help organize the work you do.
 These modules, including Library and Develop, keep the workflow moving.
 It’s easy to navigate and won’t take much time to find your way around, even if this is your first time.

 The dark framework is visually appealing and helps highlight tone in your photographs.
-Overall, it’s a clean, minimalist design that gently leads you where you need to go and avoids the bloat of other well-known RAW photo editing tools.
+Overall, it’s a clean, minimalist design that gently leads you where you need to go and avoids the bloat of other well-known RAW photo editing software tools.

-Darktable’s interface is remarkably similar to Lightroom… until it isn’t.
+Darktable is remarkably similar to Lightroom… until it isn’t.
 Although the general feeling and tone of both interfaces feel the same, once you get into the details of Darktable, it begins to get a little confusing.

 It’s workable, don’t worry.
 But it’s going to take you a bit longer to get used to it with the menus and layouts here versus with Lightroom’s intuitive UI.